-All works will be shown on large screens, and it is anticipated that all equipment required to display the works will travel with the exhibition.
-As mentioned, the exhibition at Goulburn Regional Art Gallery will encompass a more theatrical installation.
-These optional design elements include screens, curtains and stools, are available for venues to incorporate into their presentations.
-Please see illustrative designs above.
+All works will be shown on large screens, and it is anticipated that all equipment required to display the works will travel with the exhibition – the exhibition at Goulburn Regional Art Gallery will encompass a more theatrical installation.
+Optional design elements including screens, curtains and stools are available for venues to incorporate into their presentations.
 M&G NSW, Goulburn Regional Art Gallery and the artists can assist in designing an appropriate layout for each space.

 In addition, a compilation of texts will be incorporated as a poster/graphic component to the exhibition design.
 The texts are a compilation of Barbara Cleveland members email conversations over ten years, such as ‘can we meet tomorrow’, ‘no I am not available, but Wednesday is good’ ‘I can do Tuesday’ and brings a personal, humorous experience to the exhibition.
 A selection of which will also feature in the exhibition publication.

 The exhibition will be accompanied by a catalogue featuring new writing from Jóse Da Silva, Veronica Tello, Amelia Wallin, Gina Mobayed and an existing essay from Tara McDowell.